-In addition to apprentice teaching, BGGN 500 and BISP 195 are organized around weekly seminars.
+In addition to apprentice teaching, BISP 195 is organized around weekly seminars.
 We will engage in interactive activities to explore issues in biology education while simultaneously learn different methodologies of teaching.
 We will also strive to develop a deeper understanding of learning and teaching.
 Everyone plays a critical role in learning from one another's knowledge and experiences.
-Active contribution is essential because many ideas that will be developed during discussions cannot be easily captured by make-up assignments.
-Contribution is different from attendance or participation.
-Attendance means being physically present.
-Participation means having completed the required activities.
-Contribution involves attendance, participation, and active mental engagement that ultimately results in learning.
-We are expected to contribute fully in our interactive activities, which include active listening and respectful conversations.
-As part of our mutual responsibility, we will begin promptly each week.